Also known as: Daredemo Asobi Taizen (JP original), 42 All-Time Classics (EU), Wi-Fi Taiou: Sekai no Daredemo Asobi

-Due to the large amount of kanji in Japanese, the number of errors in Word Balloon is 20 in the Japanese versions (as opposed to 10 in the American and European versions), with a random selection of incorrect kanji also being unavailable to facilitate the process.
+Due to the large amount of kana in Japanese, the number of errors in Word Balloon is 20 in the Japanese versions (as opposed to 10 in the American and European versions), with a random selection of incorrect kana also being unavailable to facilitate the process.